-Atrial Fibrillation (cont.)
+Atrial Fibrillation (AF, AFib)

-- Atrial fibrillation (AFib) facts
+- Atrial fibrillation definition and facts

-- What is atrial fibrillation (AFib)?
+- What is atrial fibrillation?

-- What causes atrial fibrillation (AFib)?
+- What causes atrial fibrillation?

-- What are the symptoms of atrial fibrillation (AFib)?
+- What are the symptoms of atrial fibrillation?

-- How is atrial fibrillation (AFib) diagnosed?
+- How is the diagnosis of atrial fibrillation made?

-- What is the treatment for atrial fibrillation (AFib)?
+- What are the treatment guidelines for atrial fibrillation?

-- Slowing the heart rate
+- Drugs that slow the heart rate

 - Cardioversion with medications